hupkit/hupkit/README.md

 Park-Manager HubKit
 ===================

+HubKit was created to ease the de development workflow of the Park-Manger project.
-HubKit allows project(s) maintainers to easily manage there GitHub repositories.
+In short HubKit allows project(s) maintainers to easily manage there GitHub repositories.

+* Take-on issues with ease.
+* Checkout an existing pull-request.
-Mass assign labels, merge pull-requests with preservation of all content (description and replies), and keep your repository labels and common files (README, LICENSE, styling configuration) in sync.
+* Merge pull-request with preservation of all information (description and replies).
+* Keep your repository labels and common files (README, LICENSE, styling configuration) in sync.

-If you are not using GitHub or want some more advanced take a look a [GushPHP](https://github.com/gushphp/gush).
-*HubKit was created as an lighter alternative, to suit the development workflow of the Park-Manger project.*
+* Merge version branches without mistakes.
+* Create new releases with auto-generated changelog and without gaps in version numbers.

 This tool is designed for project maintainers with a good knowledge of Git and GitHub.
+If you have some special needs please the contributing section below.

 **This project is still very young and in active development.
 Use at your own risk!.**

 Requirements
 ------------

-You need at least PHP 7.0, Git 2.10 and a GitHub account (no enterprise support).
+You need at least PHP 7.0, Git 2.10 and a GitHub account (enterprise possible).

 Installation
 ------------